 Shares in UK-based Tricorn Group (LON:TCN) today slumped 40% in early trade as a trading update revealed that an increase on tariffs on their products entering the US from China have led to delays as prices are renegotiated.
-The share price dived but has since recovered, but still leaves us well down on the day so far:
+The share price dived but has since recovered a little after the latest Tricorn Group profit warning:

 The trading update today makes reference to two main reasons.
 The first: